PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

 - TRUSTS tab shows records in 2 tabs - Active & Terminated

-- Shows count of records in tab title.

 - For `Joint`, Trust tab shows records from both individual.
 It is possible that both individual of joint are associated with same trust.
 So that trust will be available in tables of both individuals.
 Count in tab will show only unique count of trusts.

-- When record is not available in `Inter Vivos Trust` &`Active Testamentary Trust` section, shows proper message and [`Testamentary Trust`](../estate-plan/testamentary-trust.md#browse-associated-trusts) section has no records, that section won't be shown.
+- When record is not available in `Inter Vivos Trust` &`Active Testamentary Trust` section, shows proper message and [Testamentary Trust](../estate-plan/testamentary-trust.md#browse-associated-trusts) section has no records, that section won't be shown.

-- For `Active tab`,
+- For Active tab,

-  - Records are shown in the three section : `Inter Vivos Trust` , `Active Testamentary Trust`& [`Testamentary Trust`](../estate-plan/testamentary-trust.md#browse-associated-trusts). for each section shows separate table.
+  - Records are shown in the three section : `Inter Vivos Trust` , `Active Testamentary Trust`& [Testamentary Trust](../estate-plan/testamentary-trust.md#browse-associated-trusts).
+For each section shows separate table.

-- For `Terminated tab`,
+- For Terminated tab,

-  - Testamentary Trust is not available in the Terminated tab.
+  - `Testamentary Trust` is not available in the Terminated tab.
-  - So here, we don't need to show a separate table.
+  - Shows proper message for `Inter Vivos Trust` & `Active Testamentary Trust` section.

 - In both tabs, shows records in table